Table of Contents

-Recently, new legislation, Florida Statute section 316.305, was enacted through the endorsement of the governor of Florida to officially upgraded the act of texting while driving to a primary offense, thereby allowing law enforcement officers to pull motorists over and issue a citation solely for texting (including messaging, emailing, and other forms of typing on a mobile device) behind the wheel.
+Recently, new legislation, Florida Statute section 316.305, was enacted through the endorsement of the governor of Florida to officially upgrade the act of texting while driving to a primary offense, thereby allowing law enforcement officers to pull motorists over and issue a citation solely for texting (including messaging, emailing, and other forms of typing on a mobile device) behind the wheel.

 Its purpose is to reduce distracted driving and create a safer environment for all motorists on the roadways.
 The law prohibits the manual typing or entering of multiple letters, numbers, or symbols into a wireless communications device while operating a motor vehicle in order to text, email, and instant message.
 As a direct consequence of this upgrade, officers are now empowered to initiate stops based solely upon the suspicion of texting while driving.
-In the antecedent legal framework, the infraction of texting while driving was relegated to the category of a secondary offense, permitting officers to issue citations solely subsequent to the apprehension of drivers for primary violations, such as moving violations.
-As texting and driving and proven to be incredibly dangerous, the offense has been upgraded to a primary one.

 Florida Statute section 316.305 is also known as the Wireless Communications While Driving Law.
 Its purpose is to reduce distracted driving and create a safer environment for all motorists on the roadways.
 In addition to prohibiting texting by all drivers as a primary offense, Florida’s law also bans the use of any handheld wireless communication devices in designated school crossings, school zones, or a road work zone.
 An exception is made for emergency hands-free uses that remain legal.
 Drivers are still permitted to use phones and devices for Maps / GPS navigation, making phone calls, and reading emergency messages, such as weather alerts.